peter-daniel/tictactoe/README.md

 A bit of a Slack branding exercise - using CSS jQuery and HTML5.

-Choose if you want to play a person of computer - computer AI is not ready.
+Choose to play a person or computer - computer AI is not working atm.

 Choose a token colour and play unlimited.

 If a player wins - that player goes first on the next round.

-There is a 5 second timer that decrements the players score if it times out.